Faculty and Researchers

 I am a health geographer with a particular interest in research and teaching relating to spatial components of health care access and utilization as well as disease modelling.
 I use methods that employ geographic information systems (GIS) and statistical/spatial analysis to better understand population health issues.
 My research has focused on understanding childhood vaccination, herd immunity, and vaccine-preventable diseases in the United States.
 Another active area of my research centers on access to health care services, with a focus on integrating evidence-based approaches in health care planning and regulation activities.
 On the DEEPP team, I focus on how storms and flooding affect the health outcomes of people living in impacted communities.

 I am a social demographer whose research lies at the intersection of migration, labor, and population health.
 I am particularly interested in how all three are influenced by social policy, and how those policies vary geographically.
 As a native of eastern North Carolina, I have lived through several hurricanes.
-As such, the DEEPP Project is personal to me and offers an exciting opportunity to use the skills I have acquired during the course of my graduate studies to serve my state.
-My role on the DEEPP team involves community outreach and helping manage the administration of the survey.
+As such, the DEEPP Project is personal to me and offers an exciting opportunity to produce valuable data we can use to examine the factors that shape how people and places prepare for, are affected by, and recover from extreme weather events.
+My role on the DEEPP team involves community outreach, managing the administration of the survey, and data cleaning and analysis

 My research focuses on social, natural, and built environments and their consequences for demographic and health outcomes.
 My work ranges from the study of migration, residential change, and health from a life course perspective in the US to agent-based modelling of migration and other responses to environmental stress in Northeast Thailand.
 I bring this demographic expertise to the DEEPP team to help develop approaches to predict the effects of extreme events on flood exposures and, in turn, on population size, age, composition, and health.